tomarrell/talks/go-debugging/notes.md

 years.
 But it only really reached a production backend service early last year.

-We run most of our services inside Kubernetes, on AWS, after a period of migrating away from more primitive deployments.
+We run most of our services inside Kubernetes, on AWS, after a period of migrating away from more primitive deployment methods.
 Some teams have included in their migation breaking up monolithic Ruby services into smaller Go microservices, we'll touch on why this decision was made in a bit.

 In our payments domain, we have a custom environment bootstrapper we call